DemeSteve/policies/DetectiveText.policy.md

 # PRIVACY AND SECURITY
 We take your privacy seriously.
 The app operates entirely on your device and doesn't make any external server invocations.
-Your secret code is never transmitted or stored elsewhere, ensuring that you have complete control over when and how the app operates.
+Your data is never transmitted or stored elsewhere, ensuring that you have complete control over when and how the app operates.

 # DATA COLLECTION
 Any data entered into the Detective Text - Find your phone with an SMS (hereinafter referred to as the app) application remains solely on the user's device and is not shared with any third party.